From A Wiki of Ice and Fire

 Past Lords Commander

-- 'Night's King', 13th Lord Commander who converted the Night's Watch into his own personal army and led it in battle against the King of the North and Joramun, the King-Beyond-the-Wall.
+- 'Night's King', 13th Lord Commander who converted the Night's Watch into his own personal army and led it in battle against the King of the North Brandon Stark and Joramun, the King-Beyond-the-Wall.

 - Osric Stark, a brother or son of a King in the North.
 He was chosen Lord Commander when he was 10 making him the youngest Lord Commander of the Night's Watch.
 He served for 60 years

-- Unknown brother of Harren the Black, Stayed on the Wall while his brother burned at Harrenhal.
+- Lord Commander Hoare a brother of Harren the Black, Stayed on the Wall while his brother burned at Harrenhal.

 - Rodrik Flint, thought to make himself King-beyond-the-Wall.

 - Runcel Hightower, tried to make the position of Lord Commander hereditary and pass the position to his son.

 - Tristan Mudd, Mad Marq Rankenfell and Robin Hill; Three Lords Commander who nearly destroyed the Watch when they forgot their vows in favor of their pride and ambition.

 - Brynden Rivers, AKA "Bloodraven", Sent to the Wall 233AC by King Aegon V Targaryen, would rise to become Lord Commander 239AC, serving until his disappearance during a ranging beyond the Wall in 252AC.

 - Sleepy Jack, Lord Commander of the Night's Watch when Raymun Redbeard crossed the Wall and was late for the Battle of Long Lake.

 - Lord Commander Qorgyle, the 996th Lord Commander of the Night's Watch before Lord Jeor Mormont and a member of House Qorgyle.
 His first name is never given.